 Data from the Health Insurance Program (HIP) in New York are represented as rates of death in 10,000 women per year, from all causes and from cardiovascular (CV) disease causes in the table below:

 |Control Women||from all causes||from CV causes|

 The control group has death rates of 54 and 25/10,000.
 The experimental group, women who were screened, were recruited two different ways:

 - women who volunteered, after being asked to participate

 - women who did not volunteer to be screened, after being asked to participate

 The state was able to record the death rates for each of these groups.
 The women who volunteered for screening had much lower rates of death, both all causes and cardiovascular causes.
 The women who volunteer appear to be healthier.
 The women who were offered to participate in the program, but refused, have the highest death rates.

 If a screening study does not include a randomized process for selection, volunteers for the study are likely to be in better health than the general population.
 Thus, in evaluating a screening study, consider how the subjects were recruited.
-Were they volunteers or were they randomized into screening or no-screening groups?
+Were they volunteers or were they randomized into a screening or no-screening groups?